vsimakhin/web-logbook/docker/README.md

 # Run container

-By default the dockerized app will create an sqlite database in `/data/` directory.
-So the recommended way to run the container is to mount a volume with database
+By default, the dockerized app will create an SQLite database in the `/data/` directory.
+The recommended way to run the container is to mount a volume to persist your data:

 ```bash
 docker run --rm -it -p 4000:4000 -v /YOUR/FULL/PATH/WITH/DATABASE:/data vsimakhin/web-logbook:latest